marcov64/Lsd/Readme.txt

 IMPORTANT: from version 7.3 and higher, LSD supports only Windows 64-bit.
 If you must run LSD in a Windows 32-bit computer, please use the 7.2 version which can be downloaded from the same site indicated below.
 If you are unsure of the version of Windows in your computer, please check in "Windows > Settings > System > About > System type".

-To install LSD, the simplest alternative is to use the installer executable (e.g. LSD-installer-windows-X-Y-Z.exe).
+To install LSD, the simplest alternative is to use the installer executable (e.g. LSD-installer-windows-7-3-0.exe).
 Download it, double click on the installer file, and follow the instructions.
-The installer executable can be deleted after the installation.
+The installer executable can be deleted after installation.

 Alternatively, or in the case of problems using the installer, it is also possible to simply unzip a LSD distribution file archive on the desired folder.
 In most cases "C:\" (the root of the hard disk) is a good option.
 The steps to perform a manual installation are: